What is zero waste?

 - single-use plastic cutlery and coffee pods (e.g. France, Hamburg),

 - all single-use plastics (e.g. India, Costa Rica).

-- Supportive economic tools may be a great way to move progressively away from wasteful behaviours and purchasing habits, and drive innovation:
+- Economic tools may be a great way to move progressively away from wasteful behaviours and purchasing habits, and drive innovation:

 - Extended Producer Responsibility (EPR) can be adopted to have separate collection and recycling schemes funded by packaging producers (EPR schemes collect unit fees from producers, then the budget is allocated to compensate municipalities for the cost of separate collection, and/or to support/reward recycling activities).
 EPR has long been adopted in Europe for packaging waste, electric/electronic waste, and other types of goods and materials.
 Also important: EPR schemes should not be designed to kill local recycling initiatives, but to support them – EPR schemes must simply fund the system, not run the business.